Valaciclovir

 What should I do if I get side effects?

-• a fall in blood pressure causing collapse
+• drop in blood pressure leading to collapse

-• have ever had an extended rash alongside fever, enlarged lymph nodes, high levels of liver enzymes or eosinophilia after taking valaciclovir.
+• have or have ever developed an extended rash that has been associated with a fever, enlarged lymph nodes, increased levels of liver enzymes and or eosinophilia, after taking valaciclovir

-You should let your doctor know before taking valaciclovir if you:
+Talk to your doctor before taking valaciclovir if you:

 • are over 65 years of age

-You should let your doctor know if you are taking any medicines that affect the kidneys, such as:
+You should let your doctor know if you are taking any medicines that affect the kidneys, including:

 • aminoglycosides